Blurrybboi/aichat/Role-Guide.md

 The `__INPUT__` in the prompt will be replaced by user input to form one user message.

-### Unattached Prompt
+### System Prompt

-If prmopt don't contain `__INPUT___`, it's  unattached prompt.
+If prmopt don't contain `__INPUT___`, it's  system prompt.

-Here is an example of the attached prompt:
+Here is an example of the system prompt:

 ```yaml
 - name: emoji
   prompt: convert my words to emoji
 ```

-If we run `aichat -r emoji angry`, aichat send following messages to gpt internally:
+If we run `aichat -r emoji angry`, aichat aichat will generate messages as follows:

 ```json
 [